LeightonWang/Qwen3-Coder-SGLang/README.md

 # Serving Qwen3-0.6B with SGLang
-This repo is the implementation for the Microsoft internship assignment.
+This repo is the implementation of an assignment.
+The goal is to serve the Qwen3-0.6B model with SGLang, and then perform inference on HumanEval dataset, and finally evaluate the results.

-Since GitHub cannot be accessed stably in the development server, repos used in this repo are forked and mirroed to Gitee.
-This repo itself is also mirrored to Gitee during development.

 ## Prerequisites
 Other versions of the softwares and packages may also work.
 This is just what I used in my own environment.